Skaugum: Residence of the heir apparent

-In 1968, King Olav V gave the estate as a wedding gift to his son Crown Prince Harald (later King Harald V) and his wife Crown Princess Sonja, while the King himself relocated to the Royal Palace in Oslo.
-King Harald would repeat this gesture, giving the estate as a wedding gift to his son, Crown Prince Haakon, and his wife, Crown Princess Mette-Marit when the couple married in 2001.
+In 1968, King Olav V gave the estate as a wedding gift to his son Crown Prince Harald (later King Harald V) and his wife, Crown Princess Sonja, while the King himself relocated to the Royal Palace in Oslo.
+King Harald would repeat this gesture, giving the estate as a wedding gift to his son, Crown Prince Haakon (later King Haakon VIII), and his wife, Crown Princess Mette-Marit, when the couple married in 2001.

 Unlike the Royal Palace and Oscarshall, Skaugum is owned privately by the royal family and is therefore not open to the public.
 Like all royal residences in Norway, the estate is protected by the Royal Guards.

 Høiby affair

-In 2024, Skaugum became known for the Høiby affair involving accused sex offender Marius Borg Høiby, who invited friends, to what he called "Skaugum festivals" at Skaugum, where drugs were consumed.
-Høiby is also charged with raping women at Skaugum.
+The property occupies a central role in the Høiby affair, where Marius Borg Høiby is alleged to have raped women in the cellar of the main house and hosted so-called "Skaugum festivals" with criminal friends there, where drugs were distributed and consumed.

 Jan Bøhler wrote that "organized crime is today a greater threat to our country than terrorism, and we are allocating increasingly larger resources to combat it.
 At the same time, a member of the royal family has for years allegedly vacationed and partied with central figures in drug-related crime.
 Individuals allegedly known for involvement in serious money laundering cases and violent gangs, have also participated in the festivities."

-In 2025, it was revealed that the police will investigate Høiby for allegedely sexual abuse that he is alleged to have committed in the cellar of Skaugum.
+In 2025, it was revealed that the police would investigate Høiby for sexual abuse that he was alleged to have committed in the cellar of Skaugum.